What are the qualities that will be judged during the UPSC Interview (CSE)?

 Union Public Service Commission (UPSC) conducts the Personality Test (interview) for candidates who qualified for the Civil Services Main Exam (written) – every year – usually in the months of February, March and April.

 The final rank is based on the score obtained in the Main Exam (written) as well as the Personality Test (interview).

 Welcome to New Delhi!

-Though there are multiple centres in different states for the Civil Services Exam during Preliminary and Mains, UPSC interview is conducted only at one centre – UPSC building at New Delhi.
+Though there are multiple centres in different states for the Civil Services Exam during Preliminary and Mains, the UPSC interview is conducted only at one centre – the UPSC building in New Delhi.

 Candidates qualified for the Personality Test will be given travel allowance by UPSC (rail-fare).
 Candidates need to bring the e-summon letter and appear on the assigned date.